-Where to stay in Oxford: Spend the night behind bars at the Malmaison Oxford, the city’s former Victorian prison.
-The cells have been converted into boutique hotel rooms and the visitors’ room into a cocktail bar, but it’s kept the original central stairs and walkways.
+Where to stay in Oxford: Spend the night behind bars at the Malmaison Oxford*, the city’s former Victorian prison.
+The cells have been converted into boutique hotel rooms and the visitors’ room into a cocktail bar, but it’s kept the original stairs and walkways.

 Read more: A weekend in Oxford: A 48-hour itinerary

 Day 5: Oxford > Stratford-upon-Avon

-After a leisurely breakfast, catch the 10.39 train from Oxford for the 1.5-hour train journey to Stratford-upon-Avon.
-You need to change trains en route at Leamington Spa, arriving there at 11.14 and departing on the 11.32 service which arrives into Stratford-upon-Avon at 11.57.
+After a leisurely breakfast, catch the 10.39 train from Oxford for the 1.5-hour train journey to Stratford-upon-Avon, changing trains en route at Leamington Spa (arrive at 11.14 and depart on the 11.32 service which arrives into Stratford-upon-Avon at 11.57).
 This medieval market town was founded in 1196 and is best known as the birthplace of the Bard.

 Make sure to catch a performance of one of Shakespeare’s plays at the renowned Royal Shakespeare Company (RSC) theatre.
-Then once you’re all Shakespeared out, take a walk or boat ride along the River Avon, call in for a pint at the 16th-century Garrick Inn or try out some of the interactive games at the MAD (Mechanical Art and Design) Museum.
+Once you’re all Shakespeared out, take a walk or boat ride along the River Avon, call in for a pint at the 16th-century Garrick Inn or try some of the interactive games at the MAD (Mechanical Art and Design) Museum.

-Where to stay in Stratford-upon-Avon: The Hotel Indigo is right opposite Shakespeare’s New Place and a couple of minutes from the RSC.
+Where to stay in Stratford-upon-Avon: The Hotel Indigo* is opposite Shakespeare’s New Place and a couple of minutes from the RSC.
 Its Tudor building mixes historic features and a bright, light-filled extension, with a courtyard garden, tearoom and cosy library snug.

 Day 6: Stratford-upon-Avon > York

 The 14th-century half-timbered buildings of the Shambles are one of York’s prettiest spots – and the starting point for nightly ghost tours.
-Indulge your sweet tooth at the Chocolate Story museum or with afternoon tea at Betty’s.
+Indulge your sweet tooth at the Chocolate Story* or with afternoon tea at Betty’s.
 And don’t miss the Castle Museum, my favourite spot in York is a former prison that’s now a eclectic museum with a recreated Victorian Street.

-Where to stay in York: Just outside the city centre in a leafy residential area, Marmadukes Town House Hotel is a former gentleman’s residence, with antique furniture, roll-top baths and four-poster beds, along with a restaurant rated one of the best places to eat in York.
+Where to stay in York: Just outside the centre in a leafy residential area, Marmadukes Town House* is a former gentleman’s residence, with antique furniture, roll-top baths and four-poster beds, along with a restaurant rated one of the best places to eat in York.

 Read more: A weekend in York: A 48-hour itinerary

 Day 7: York